sarachitgaran/Figure1Lab_Internship_scRNA-Seq/README.md

  Limitless replicatibe potential
  Tissue invasion & metastasis

+What is the purpose of anticaner drugs? how they work?
+Whata re some example of anticancer treatment?
-The overarching goal of anicancer drug is to eliminate cancer cells or at least slow down their growth

-Monoclonal antibodies are labratory-made moleculae that act as an stimulator for human immune system.
-As soon as they enter the body (they are injected through the vein)
+The overarching goal of anicancer drug is to eliminate cancer cells or at least slow down their growth.
+One kind of anticancer drugs are monoclonal antibodies which are labratory-made moleculae that can act as an stimulator for human immune system.
+As soon as they enter the body (they are injected through the vein) they provoke the immune system cells.
+They are considered targeted therapy as they can precisely aim and attack specific cancer cell.

-more precise...targeted therapy...
+__Vascular endothelial growth factor (VEGF)__ is a signaling protein which can act as a growth factor for vascular endothelian cells.
+This angiogenic factor is up-regulated in different types of cancer due to its role in neovascularization.
+One strategy to battle cancer is to use anti-VEGF to prevent VEGF from angiogensis.
+By depriving cancer cells from blood supply, the tumor is starved to death. __Bevacizumab__ is a drug treatment which can target VEGF, hence slowing sown the tumorigensis.

+__Human Epidermal Growth Factor Receptor 2 (HER2)__ is also another protien involved in cell growth.
+And __Trastuzumab__ (aka Herceptin) is a monoclonal antibody which kill tumor cells by targeting the HER2 attached cancer cells.
+Obviously it only works on HER2 positive cancers.

 __scRNA-seq__